horizon-research/CamJ/README.md

-# CamJ: In-sensor Processing Simulator
+# CamJ: In-sensor Processing Simulation Framework

-CamJ is an in-sensor processing simulator.
-CamJ framwork helps sensor designers to easily describe their sensor designs using high-level API and evaluates the energy and accuracy of their designs in minutes.
+CamJ is an in-sensor processing simulation Framework.
+CamJ allows sensor designers to quickly evaluate the performance and accuracy of their sensor design in minutes.
+CamJ provides commonly-used sensor design blocks which allow users describe their sensor designs using CamJ high-level API without lengthly RTL code.

 ## What's Inside

-CamJ has two main functionalities, power/energy estimation and functional simulation (noise modeling).
-We put the core functions of these two parts into two directories:
+CamJ has two core modules that drive in-sensor simulation: power/energy estimation and functional simulation (noise modeling).
+We put these two core modules into these two directories:

 - [sim_core](https://github.com/horizon-research/in-sensor-simulator/tree/main/sim_core): contains the power simulation API and core implementations.
 - [functional_core](https://github.com/horizon-research/in-sensor-simulator/tree/main/functional_core): contains noising modeling API and core implementations.

-For more details about these two parts, go and check these two subdirectories.
+For more details about these two modules, go and check these two subdirectories.

 ## Design Philosophy

 To use our framework, users need to specify the sensor configuration using CamJ API.
-CamJ API provides three major parts to allow users freely describe their designs.
-These three parts are:
+CamJ API provides three major parts to allow users freely describe their designs and the software  or the algorithms that are running on their sensor designs.
+The followings are the brief descriptions of the three parts:

-- software pipeline configuration: this file describes how computations are done in software.
+- software configuration: this file describes how algorithms are runnning in software.
+Our assumption about the software pipeline is that the image pipeline can be described as a directed acyclic graph (DAG).
-Because most image pipeline can be described as a directed acyclic graph (DAG), we design CamJ API so that each node is a processing stage and each connection is the data dependency.
-In each node, we constrain computations to be stencil operations, which is most commonly used operation in image/graph processing.
+Therefore, we design CamJ API so that each node is a processing stage and each connection is the data dependency.
+On each node, we constrain computations to be stencil operations, which is most commonly used operation in image/graph processing.
 - hardware desription: this file describes the hardware configuration.
-It is like how you decribe hardware in other HDLs, but it is much simpler.
-CamJ also provides some built-in hardware modules so that you can direcly plog in your design.
+Similar to writing designs in HDL, users need to describe both processing units and memory structures.
+However, CamJ abstract some commonly-used hardware structures in sensor designs so that users only need to describes their designs using built-in high-level hardware components.
 - software-to-hardware mapping function: this part describes how to map software computation stages to hardware components.